HL7/davinci-deqm/input/pagecontent/datax.md

 {% include examplebutton.html example="submit-data-example" b_title = "Click Here To See Example Submit Data Operation (edited for brevity)" %}

-For a complete un-edited example see the [MRP Submit Data] and [COL Submit Data] examples.
+For a complete un-edited example see the [MRP Data Exchange] and [COL Data Exchange] examples.

 ### Collect Data
 {: #collect-data}